GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Note: GMT 5 only produces PostScript and no longer has a setting for Encapsulated PostScript (EPS).
-We made this decision since (a) our EPS determination was always very approximate (no consideration of font metrics, etc.) and quite often wrong, and (b) :doc:`ps2raster` handles it exactly.
-Hence, users who need EPS plots should simply process their PostScript files via :doc:`ps2raster`.
+We made this decision since (a) our EPS determination was always very approximate (no consideration of font metrics, etc.) and quite often wrong, and (b) :doc:`psconvert` handles it exactly.
+Hence, users who need EPS plots should simply process their PostScript files via :doc:`psconvert`.

 Incompatibilities between GMT 5 and GMT 4
 -----------------------------------------